jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Orchestration.md

 # API to GCS

 Now we will load the data from an API into Google Cloud Storage (as opposed to PostgreSQL).
 The benefits of using a cloud storage file system over a DBMS like Postgres is that it is cheaper and can handle semi-structured data.
 To start, we'll create a new batch pipeline called api_to_gcs and start with the load_api_data.py and clean_taxi_data.py blocks we already created by pulling it into the pipeline from the Mage project file explorer.
+Be sure to connect the two blocks using the Tree menu option in the navigation on the right.

+Now we will create a Data exporter block using the Python -> Google Cloud Storage template called taxi_to_gcs_parquet.
+Update the bucket_name to mage-zoomcamp-jessica-desilva and the object_key will be the name of the file we are exporting to GCS: ny_taxi_data.parquet.
+Note that the file type will be inferred by the file name given in object_key.